TZstatsADS/ads-spring-2022-prj4-group-3-1/README.md

 	+ team member 5: Wang, Huiying (hw2816@columbia.edu)
 + Project summary: Fairness has been a recent topic in machine learning.
 The aim of a fairness algorithm is to avoid the outcome decisions are being made unfairly to certain groups or individuals.
 We as a group, are trying to implement, evaluate, and compare LFR and PR algorithms for Machine Learning Fairness.

+**Contribution statement**:
++ All team members studied both fairness algorithms and attended all group meetings.
++ Aakanksha and Vasiliki implemented and evaluated the LFR algorithm (A1)
++ Lichun, Shiqi, and Huiying implemented and evaluated the PR algorithm (A5).
++ Aakanksha and Vasiliki defined the evaluation metrics which are implemented on both models.
-**Contribution statement**: Aakanksha and Vasiliki work together on LFR, while Lichun, Shiqi, and Huiying work together on PR.
-The assigned presenter of this project is Lichun.
-All team members contributed equally in all stages of this project.
++ Lichun, Shiqi, and Huiying prepared the presentation slides.
++ The assigned presenter of this project is Lichun.
++ All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.